How to Make a MenuLast updated on 9/27/2022

 In the restaurant industry, having a well-designed menu that is carefully laid out and planned is a must.
 Your menu is the main tool that drives sales to your business, and engineering your menu can help bring in more sales and boost your profits.
 Additionally, studies have shown that a well-designed menu can boost your profits by 10 to 15%.
-To help ensure that you create the best menu possible, we've created this comprehensive guide that breaks down every step in the process of making a menu.
+To help ensure that you create the best menu possible, we've created this comprehensive guide that breaks down the process and gives you some helpful restaurant menu ideas.

-When customers look at your menu, their eyes are drawn to specific places on it, so this is where you want to put your most popular menu items and items with the highest profit margins, like entrees and appetizers.
-The three spots on the menu that customers look at first is called the Golden Triangle by menu engineers and psychologists.
+When customers look at your menu, their eyes are drawn to specific places on it, so this is where you want to put your most popular menu items with the highest profit margins, like entrees and appetizers.
+The three spots on the menu that customers look at first are called the Golden Triangle by menu engineers and psychologists.

-The Golden Triangle is a term that psychologists and menu engineers use to refer to the three areas on your menu that most customers tend to look at first, and there are three points on the triangle:
+The Golden Triangle is a term that menu engineers use to refer to the three areas on your menu that most customers tend to look at first.
+There are three points on the triangle:

 - Middle.
-The first place that most customers look on your page is the middle of page.
+Most customers look at the middle of your menu first.
 This is a great location to put your specials or limited menu items.

 - Top Right.
-After looking in the middle, most customers look to the top right of the page.
+The second place your eyes tend to go is the top right corner of the page.
 This is where many restaurateurs place their entrees or main course items.

 - Top Left.
-The third place that customers tend to look is in the top left corner, which is a common location for restaurants to put their appetizers, which, combined with entrees, can boost your profits.
+From the top right corner, most customers tend to look at the top left corner.
+This is a common location for appetizers, which, combined with entrees, can boost your profits.

 When creating the different sections that will go on your menu, you need to consider how many menu items you have and how they can be grouped up or divided.
 For example, can you split up your main course section into entrees and sandwiches?
 Or can you break it down further into beef, chicken, pork, and seafood sections?
 When it comes to creating sections, it's best to be as specific as possible, so your customers can easily find something that appeals to them.

-Here are a few other tips you should consider when you're designing the layout of your menu:
+Here are a few other restaurant menu ideas you should consider when choosing your layout: